ajaxxx15/GraphQl_Spring-Webflux/README.md

+# springwebflux-GRAPHQL
-Demo project for GraphQl with Spring Webflux
+POC of GraphQl with Spring Webflux